 Baseball gloves have to be broken in before you start using them for real play.
 What this means is you will be forming the pocket that the ball fits in and loosening up the leather so that your glove isn’t stiff as a board when you’re trying to catch that line drive that slices in your direction.

-There are several tried and true ways of breaking in a glove – and a few not-so-proven ways of breaking in your glove, and we’re here to help you sort them out.
+There are several tried and true ways on how to break a baseball glove – and a few not-so-proven ways of breaking in your glove, and we’re here to help you sort them out.

 Here are a few ways to break in your glove so you can really get out there and start catching those easy fly balls, rolling grounders, and those powerful line drives.